CarlaMarvin78/node-db3-challenge/queries.md

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+SELECT CategoryName, COUNT(*) AS Count FROM Products JOIN Categories ON Categories.CategoryID=Products.CategoryID GROUP BY Products.CategoryID;

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+SELECT OrderDetails.OrderID, COUNT(*) AS ItemCount FROM OrderDetails GROUP BY OrderDetails.OrderID;